A Wellington man has been awarded a prestigious science medal for his medical research.

 Mr Beasley is also helping turn honey into liquid gold.
-His team used medical-grade manuka honey to treat rosacea, a common skin disease that causes redness.
+His team used medical-grade manuka honey to treat facial redness, a common skin disease that causes redness.

-“At times it would feel like I had been hit by a cricket ball and it was just really hot,” says rosacea patient Chris McBride, who was part of the trial.
+“At times it would feel like I had been hit by a cricket ball and it was just really hot,” says facial redness patient Chris McBride, who was part of the trial.

-The treatment of rosacea is a multibillion-dollar business but the honey product is his new favourite.
+The treatment of facial redness is a multibillion-dollar business but the honey product is his new favourite.